fothot2/KUL_BigDataAnalyticsProgramming_Projects/Assignment2/README.md

 ## Notes

-- NBA tracking data is confidential and is not redistributed.
+- NBA tracking data is confidential and not redistributed.
 - Use monotonically increasing IDs to preserve order when clocks are unreliable.
 - SIMD performance depends on dataset width and memory alignment.